Effects of Dieting: Eat to live and lose weight

 A lifestyle change and a rebalanced mindset are in order to actually develop healthy eating habits that become second nature.

-If you take anything away from this article is that food restriction and dieting is not the road to a healthier you, it paves the way for terrible eating regiments that can affect your mood, your physiology and even a less Active you!
+If you take anything away from this article is that food restriction and dieting is not the road to a healthier you, it paves the way for terrible eating regimens that can affect your mood, your physiology, and even a less Active you!

 Bergendahl M, Vance ML, Iranmanesh A, Thorner MO & Veldhuis JD (1996) Fasting as a metabolic stress paradigm selectively amplifies cortisol secretory burst mass and delays the time of maximal nyctohemeral cortisol concentration in healthy men.
 J Clin Endo Meta 2:692-699.